bz-projects/Easy-SVG/readme.txt

 * Uploading SVG Support for WordPress
 * Easy installation
 * Display SVG Files in the Media Libary
+* Updated for the new WordPress Gutenberg Editor
+* Support for PHP 8.0

 = Documentation & Support =